CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ```
 $ sudo bash linux_recovery.sh
 ```
 Follow the on-screen instructions to create recovery media.
 You will be asked to enter your device's HD model number (or HWID).
-How to find your HD model number? type chrome://system in the chrome browser and search for the HWID (mine model number for example is PEPPY E6A-O3G-A9V) You will have to insert the recovery SD card or USB drive (that will be reformatted authomaticaly).
+How to find your HD model number? type chrome://system in the chrome browser and search for the HWID (mine model number for example is PEPPY E6A-O3G-A9V) You will have to insert the recovery SD card or USB pendrive (that will be reformatted authomaticaly).
 This may teake several minutes.

 ## Hardware upgrade